Monday, October 23, 2017

 • Sauternes

-Each appellation with its own particular "Terroir"
+Each appellation has its own particular "Terroir"

 • Soils and Subsoils types (Geology)